gustafla/mehustin/README.md

+# Deprecated in favor of [gustafla/linux_demo](https://github.com/gustafla/linux_demo)

-# Mehustin is a system for building Linux demos using SDL2 and Rocket
+## Mehustin is a system for building Linux demos using SDL2 and Rocket

 This initializes an SDL2 window with OpenGL support, after which it decodes music for playback using `stb_vorbis`.